-Our approach to addressing the matter included the following procedures:
+Our approach to addressing the matter included the following procedures among others:

 - Used the work of management's experts in performing the procedures to evaluate the reasonableness of the fair value of investment properties.
-As a basis for using this work, the management experts' competence, capability and objectivity were evaluated, their work performed was understood, and the appropriateness of the experts' work as audit evidence was evaluated by considering the relevance and reasonableness of the assumptions and methods and findings. - For a sample of investment properties, tested how management determined the fair value, which included the following: - Evaluated the appropriateness of the method used. - Tested the underlying data used in the model. - Evaluated the reasonableness of key assumptions used in determining the grouping of investment properties and inspected management's appraisal schedule to assess the coverage of appraisals across each grouping throughout the year. - Evaluated the reasonableness of cap rates by comparing them to external market and industry data. - Compared the NOI used in the model to accounting records and evaluated as assessing audit evidence related to the key assumptions made by management.
-In addition, the audit effort required the use of professionals with specialized skill and knowledge in the field of real estate valuations.
+As a basis for using this work, management experts' competence, capability and objectivity were evaluated, their work performed was understood, and the appropriateness of the experts' work as audit evidence was evaluated by considering the relevance and reasonableness of the assumptions and methods and findings. - For a sample of investment properties, tested how management determined fair value, which included the following: - Evaluated the appropriateness of the method used. - Tested the underlying data used in the model. - Evaluated the reasonableness of key assumptions used in determining the grouping of investment properties and inspected management's appraisal schedule to assess the coverage of appraisals across each grouping throughout the year. - Evaluated the reasonableness of cap rates by comparing them to external market and industry data.